open/close all folders

 - Daisy does this in Mario Tennis when her opponent(s) score a point.

-- Envy Adams from Scott Pilgrim vs. The World: The Game does this after you beat her and Lynette on level 3 (Leo's Place).
+- Envy Adams in Scott Pilgrim does this after she's defeated.
+Lynette also does this on Level 3 (Leo's Place).

 - After every boss in WarioWare: Smooth Moves, there's a relaxed "Let's Pose!" scene, where the music fades to some birds chirping, and you're given a silhouette to pose in, if you want.
 This position is one of them.

-- In My Little Pony: Friendship Is Magic S1 E25: "Party of One", Pinkie Pie, after Spike tells (or rather, repeats back to) her that her friends are avoiding her because they don't like her parties, assumes this pose.
+- In My Little Pony Friendship Is Magic's "Party of One", Pinkie Pie, after Spike tells (or rather, repeats back to) her that her friends are avoiding her because they don't like her parties, assumes this pose.

 - According to Muslim practice, one may bow, even kneel before humans, but never prostrate oneself.
 Only GOD gets this treatment.
 It's actually forbidden to touch your forehead to the ground unless it's for Him.
 And if you aren't practicing, not even then.
 Might be a problem in Japan...